The Path to Permissionlessness

 Guardians and Minters

-Guardians and Minters will remain permissioned indefinitely, as they are a set of high-trust public operators with their reputations on the line.
+Guardians are responsible for validating mint and redemption requests, and have the ability to veto malicious or fraudulent requests.
 If we were to make these lists permissionless, a malicious Minter could flood the system with fake minting requests for the Guardians to deal with, or a malicious Guardian could veto every proposed mint to halt growth.

 If a Guardian or Minter misbehaves, the Threshold DAO can vote to remove them.